The Decision That Most People Never Make

 The Compound Effect of Getting This Right

-Most Google Ads accounts we've audited have between 100 and 300 negative keywords — almost entirely exact match.
-When restructured using the framework above, those lists typically shrink to 30-50 negatives that block more waste, more durably.
+A typical Google Ads negative keyword list grows to between 100 and 300 entries over time, almost entirely exact match.
+When restructured using the framework above, those lists can shrink to 30 to 50 negatives that block more waste, more durably.

 The compound effect is significant: